makbn/docker_basics_tutorial/README.md

 ### container-based Virtualization

-Container virtualization (often referred as operating system virtualization) is more than just a different kind of hypervisor.
+Container virtualization (often referred to as operating system virtualization) is more than just a different kind of hypervisor.
 Containers use the **host operating system **as their base, and **not** the hypervisor.
 Rather than virtualizing the hardware (which requires full virtualized operating system images for each guest), containers virtualize the OS itself, **sharing the host OS kernel** and its resources with both the host and other containers.

 ![container](https://www.docker.com/sites/default/files/Container%402x.png)